 Catnip and CatnipToys

-Catnip can get stale, so the refillable toys that you can refresh as needed are great.
+Catnip can get stale, so refillable toys that you can refresh as needed are great.
 As is catnip that comes in a tin to keep it fresh longer.
 We love From The Field catnip in it’s own tin for just that reason.

 Cats love to play hide and seek.
 Play around corners with your cat just as you would a child – cats love it.
 Imitate how prey appears and disappears.
 Or play with a mouse or other toy under the blanket.
 Your cat will attack the object just as they would with prey, so watch your hands!

 The old standby.
 Great for hide and seek games as well.
 Be sure to cut the handles off shopping bags and use only paper, never plastic bags.